 Vol. 149, No. 10 — May 20, 2015

-Therefore, His Excellency the Governor General in Council, on the recommendation of the Minister of Public Safety and Emergency Preparedness, pursuant to paragraph 117(a) of the Firearms Act (see footnote c), makes the annexed Regulations Amending the Firearms Licences Regulations.
+His Excellency the Governor General in Council, on the recommendation of the Minister of Transport, pursuant to subsection 31(1) (see footnote a) of the Marine Liability Act (see footnote b), makes the annexed Regulations Amending Schedule 1 to the Marine Liability Act.

 COMING INTO FORCE